coljac/llamafactory-unsloth/README.md

 Dependency hell.
 Seems to work, pull requests welcome!

 Proxychains is there so this can be made to work in a cluster without internet access.

+The patched ffmpy is there due to a bug that will probably be fixed soon.